Andre-Seiji/C-Sharp-game-made-with-Unity--Tofu-Delivery-Man/README.md

  This project is a C# drift game.
 I'm a big fan of racing games and I always wanted to create one.

- So I choose the unity engine since it is easy for beginners and I also wanted to practice C#.
+ So I choose the *Unity* engine since it is easy for beginners and I also wanted to practice C#.

- The game has two levels, but only the first one works when I upload to the unity website.
+ The game has two levels, but only the first one works when I upload to the *Unity* website.

  The car model was made by https://sketchfab.com/Lexyc16 and the tire marks model was made by https://github.com/Nition/UnitySkidmarks.